shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 {% endhighlight %}

 I will describe how Gulp works and how we can use it in our project in a minute.
 For now, let's just install the frontend dependencies.

+### Bower

-Let's make them use fixed versions, so when we update our project, nothing gets broken.
-To make our development quick, we'll be using *Twitter Bootstrap* and manage all frontend dependencies with *Bower*.
-Bower will fill out the `bower.json`, a file, telling Bower which libraries to use, automatically:
+Let's fix our frontend on specific versions of frontend libraries, so when we update the whole project, nothing gets broken.
+To make our development quick, we’ll use *Twitter Bootstrap*.
+All the frontend dependencies will be managed by a tool called *Bower*.

+Bower is a tool like `npm`, but used strictly with frontend libraries like *jQuery*, *Angular*, *Twitter Bootstrap* and many others.
+It's important to keep frontend libraries separate from the backend ones, so we can keep our backend application completely separate from frontend one.

+Bower comes with a command-line tool, `bower`, which we will use to fill out the `bower.json` file.
+It is used by Bower to specify which libraries does our application require:

 {% highlight bash %}
 npm install -g bower